Power Query date format (How to + 5 tricky scenarios)

 Date data type

-When we get our data into Power Query, we first need to ensure date columns have the correct data type.
-Sometimes Power Query’s automatic detection of data types gets it wrong, so we need to check that all columns are correctly formatted.
+When we get our data into Power Query, we first need to ensure dates have the correct data type.
+Sometimes Power Query’s automatic detection of data types gets it wrong, so we need to check that all columns are correct.

 To change a specific column into a date format, we have lots of options: